ocadotechnology/aimmo/README.md

 ## Running Locally
 * Clone the repo
-* Make and activate a virtualenv (We recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html)) - if you have a Mac see the following section.
+* Make and activate a virtualenv (We recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html)) - if you have a **Mac see the following section**.
     * e.g. the first time, `mkvirtualenv -a path/to/aimmo aimmo`
     * and thereafter `workon aimmo`
+    * You may need to set your virtualenvwrapper version to python2.
+[See more here](https://stackoverflow.com/questions/32489304/change-default-python-version-with-virtualenvwrapper-virtualenv).
 * `./run.py` in your aimmo dir - This will:
     * if necessary, create a superuser 'admin' with password 'admin'
     * install all of the dependencies using pip